Who We Are

 Associate

 Aisha focuses on the design, craft and management of complex projects primarily in the institutional and federal sectors.
 She brings a discerning attention to design through a passion for detail and materials, and through her client-focused practice to achieve strategic goals.
-She has served as a teaching assistant at the University of Pennsylvania and a frequent studio juror for Drexel and Temple Universities.
-Aisha is a member of the National Organization of Minority Architects and the First Unitarian Church of Philadelphia, a cherished Frank Furness design.
-She is a graduate of Carnegie Mellon University and a native of Pennsylvania.
+Aisha has led Design Excellence projects for multiple federal agencies and is an expert on advanced workplace environments.
+Aisha is a Buchholz Fellow and a NeoCon Conference lecturer.
+She has taught architectural studios at Temple University, served as a teaching assistant at the University of Pennsylvania, and juries for the architecture department at Drexel University.
+Aisha is a graduate of Carnegie Mellon University, a member of the National Organization of Minority Architects, and she is a native of Pennsylvania.

 Studio